HomeSmartMesh/website-hugo/content/docs/microcontrollers/esp32/esp-mesh.md

 {{</details>}}

-# Frequently Asked Questions
+# FAQ - Discussion
+* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the discord server
+{{<icon_button text="ESP-Now channel" href="https://discord.gg/caHerwBdz8" icon="discord" >}}

+{{<faq>}}
-{{<details title="What are the alternatives to ESP-Mesh ?">}}
+What are the alternatives to ESP-Mesh ?
+<--->
-* The ESP devices do implement wifi and Bluetooth standards, when it comes to the ESP-Mesh, it is a custom protocol and not used beyond Espressif devices, therefore when it comes to 2.4 GHz mesh solutions, Standards exist and are in quick expansion such as [Zigbee](/docs/networks/zigbee/) and [Thread](/docs/networks/thread/).
+The ESP devices do implement wifi and Bluetooth standards, when it comes to the ESP-Mesh, it is a custom protocol and not used beyond Espressif devices, therefore when it comes to 2.4 GHz mesh solutions, Standards exist and are in quick expansion such as [Zigbee](/docs/networks/zigbee/) and [Thread](/docs/networks/thread/).
-{{</details>}}
+{{</faq>}}